 - also in extreme cases, dropping to the ground

-The girthy horse will often start showing some girthy signs at even the sight of the saddle.
+The girthy horse will often start showing girthy signs at even the sight of the saddle.

 Many conscientious horse owners try their best to put the saddle and girth on slowly and carefully.
 They purchase different girths and girth pads.
 All of these efforts are to be commended.
-However, if you’ve tried all of this with minimal change, you’re still left with a girthy (and potentially dangerous!) horse.
+However, if you’ve tried all of this with minimal change, you may still have a girthy (and potentially dangerous!) horse.

 Causes of Girthy Horse Problems